panphora/hyperclay-local/SYNC_PLAN/FINAL_IMPLEMENTATION_GUIDE.md

   if (!person) {
     return res.status(401).json({
       error: 'Invalid or expired API key',
-      hint: 'Generate a new key at hyperclay.com/account' });
+      hint: 'Generate a new key in the dashboard'
+    });
   }